British Columbia Youth Parliament: Origin

 Like most other Youth Parliaments in Canada, the BCYP has its origins in the "boys work" movement of the YMCA of the late 19th and early 20th centuries.
-"Boys' work" was meant to answer the need for activities for young men who worked by day but were idle by night.
-Various programs came and went, often incorporating a dominant YMCA philosophy of the "four-fold" development of the physical, mental, spiritual and social well-being of the person, based upon : "And Jesus grew in wisdom and stature, and in favor with God and men."
+In fact, the TUXIS Older Boys' Parliament was active in the world-wide Boys' Work movement, sending Walter S. Owen as its delegate to the world conference in Helsinki, Finland, in 1921.
+Owen represented both the Older Boys' Parliament and the YMCA.

 Taylor Statten, a Boer War recruit who joined the YMCA as a means of continuing his physical fitness activities upon military discharge, was driven by his ambition to design a proper boys' work program with the Toronto YMCA, attending various national boys conferences.
 In 1912, Statten became the Boys' Work Secretary on the national YMCA executive.
 Borrowing from both Canadian and American YMCA programs, and aspects of the Boy Scouts, Statten established the "Canadian Standards Efficiency Training" program, a system of graded tests where boys passed from one level to the next.
 These standards were borrowed from the "four-fold" philosophy.